ddev/ddev/docs/content/users/quickstart.md

     #### Finalize
     To wrap things up run a `ddev restart`.

     **Please note** that running npm run dev is **NOT** needed as this only runs the `vite` command which just attempts to run a local Vite server.
-The viteserve addon will handle the vite side of things for us.
+The viteserve addon will handle the Vite side of things for us.

-    A simple way to test if vite is working propery is to make a change to `resources/js/app.js`.
+    A simple way to test if Vite is working properly is to make a change to `resources/js/app.js`.
 These changes should be made nearly instantly.
 === "Craft CMS"

     ## Craft CMS